Updated: Mar 12

 With the ARWS REGIONAL SERIES, the racing fraternity has extended to reach various regions, athletes to build the sport as well as racing communities across the world.
 NthAdventure India Race Director "Sayeesha Kirani" explained, “With the launch of ARWS Regional Series and India being part of ARWS ASIA SERIES is a big boost for Adventure Tourism in India as we are ready to showcase the beauty of our Incredible India.
 We invite athletes from across India as well as Asian countries wherein they all complete, challenge, embrace nature and impact local communities, at the same time teams will earn ARWS Asia Regional Rankings.

 NthAdventure drives and focuses on creating awareness and building a skill set for Adventure Race in India since 2015.
 NthAdventure India Co-founder, "Ajita Madan" explained “We began our AR journey with 25 KM Adventure race series which was launched for everyone who wishes to experience, learn more about Adventure Races, gradually introduced 12 hours & 24-hour races.
-All our Adventure Races are designed according to International Standards, following ARWS rules and team structures to provide the world-class experience to each of our athletes.
-Be it in India or anywhere else, the Adventure Racing remains the same.
-For 2021, in addition to 25KM & 60KM Adventure Races, NthAdventure will be hosting three 24-Hours races in India as part of ARWS ASIA SERIES including India Regional Championship.
-This pandemic had halted our scouting, but now Team NthAdventure back on course designing the first 120KM (24-Hour race) of 2021 scheduled for February 26, 27 & 28, 2021.”
+All our Adventure Races are designed according to International Standards, following ARWS rules and team structures to provide a world-class experience to each of our athletes.
+Be it in India or anywhere else, Adventure Racing remains the same.
+For 2021, in addition to 25KM & 60KM Adventure Races, NthAdventure will be hosting three 24-Hours races in India as part of the ARWS ASIA SERIES including the India Regional Championship.
+This pandemic had halted our scouting, but now Team NthAdventure back on course designing the first 120KM (24-Hour race) of 2021 scheduled for May 28, 29 & 30, 2021.”

 Every team that participates in an ARWS Asia Regional Round earns points towards their AR World Ranking.
 These are a ranking order of adventure racing teams from around the world based on their 4 best results over the previous two years.
 These points will also rank Asian teams in the ARWS Asia regional rankings.
 Teams wanting to supercharge their regional points can do so if they participate in multiple regional rounds and the ARWS Asia Regional Championship.
 Asia also has several much longer expedition length adventure races with courses over 500KM.